 To verify that UE transmitter does not cause unacceptable interference to adjacent channels in terms of Adjacent Channel Leakage power Ratio (ACLR).

 6.5D.2.4.1.2 Test applicability

-This test case applies to all types of NR UE release 15 and forward that supports UL MIMO.
+This test case applies to all types of NR UE release 15 that supports UL MIMO.